Monitoring and metering your energy use

 Building energy management systems

-If you spend more than £10,000 a year on energy you could consider using a building energy management system (BEMS).
+If you spend a significant amount on energy you could consider using a building energy management system (BEMS).
 This is a computer-based system that controls services such as heating and lighting throughout your building.

 A BEMS can be connected to half-hourly meters to monitor usage in different areas and identify abnormalities.